We recommend that you upgrade to the latest version of your browser.

 Funding

-The project has received economical support from The Norwegian National Advisory Unit on Rare Disorders, NKSD, and TRS National Resource Centre for Rare Disorders to carry out a scoping review article on AMC, in order to be able to identify knowledge gaps and prepare the protocol for this project.
+The project has received economical support from The Norwegian Cente for Rare Diseases, and its unit at Sunnaas Hospital to carry out a scoping review article on AMC, in order to be able to identify knowledge gaps and prepare the protocol for this project.

 External funding from HSØ granted from 2024.